bermanmaxim/probsub/README.md

 # Probsub
-Structured SVM with probably submodular constraints
+Structured SVM with probably submodular constraints.

 ## Citation
 For use, please cite:
 > Berman, Maxim, & Blaschko, Matthew B. (2016, December).
 Efficient optimization for probably submodular constraints in CRFs.
 In Proceedings of the NIPS workshop on constructive machine learning.

-See also prior reference:
+See also prior reference on the probably submodular framework
 > Zaremba, Wojciech, & Blaschko, Matthew B. (2016, March).
 Discriminative training of CRF models with probably submodular constraints.
 In 2016 IEEE Winter Conference on Applications of Computer Vision (WACV).
 IEEE.

+The package relies on PyStruct
+> Müller, Andreas C., and Sven Behnke.
+"PyStruct: learning structured prediction in python."
+Journal of Machine Learning Research 15.1 (2014): 2055-2060.

 ## Installation
 * Create environment and install requirements